Walking, Cycling and Activities around Alston and the North Pennines

 The waterfall can be reached by footpath from Ashgill Bridge and is well worth the short walk down into the wooded gorge.

-Some great cycle rides can be enjoyed around Alston and a free leaflet available from the Tourist Information Centre describes five 'Do in a Day cycle routes' from Alston.
+Some great cycle rides can be enjoyed around Alston.
+A free leaflet available from the Tourist Information Centre describes five 'Do in a Day cycle routes' from Alston.

-After an exciting day in the fresh air, return to a welcoming country hotel, B&B, convival bunkhouse, traditional cottage, campsite or youth hostel; you can now sample local food and drink.
+After an exciting day in the fresh air, return to a welcoming country hotel, B&B, convivial bunkhouse, traditional cottage, campsite or youth hostel; you can now sample local food and drink.

 Skiing is available at Yad Moss (south of Garrigill - open only if there is sufficient snow.)

-You can also go fishing on the River South Tyne.
+You can also try your hand at fishing on the River South Tyne.